Lattice excitations with finite polarization and magnetization: Discussion

-While the coherent excitation of multiferrons with light demonstrated here occurs at the Brillouin-zone center, multiferrons at finite wavevectors can be excited thermally.
-In ferroelectric materials, IR-active phonon branches carry nonzero angular momentum and therefore magnetic moments~\cite{uedaChiralPhononsPolar2025}.
-Although polar modes are generally considered in the limit $\mathbf{q} = 0$, transport experiments have shown that ferrons have substantial group velocity~\cite{shenObservationFerronTransport2025, choeObservationCoherentFerrons2025} Therefore, the pyrocaloric effects which arise from ferrons~\cite{tangExcitationsFerroelectricOrder2022} can be expected to have magnetocaloric complements in multiferrons.
-A thermal magnetization from multiferrons, like the thermally induced polarization from ferrons, would arise from anharmonic affects.
-As propagating ferrons can transmit signals over micrometre distances~\cite{shenObservationFerronTransport2025, choeObservationCoherentFerrons2025}, they may find potential applications in information technology.
+While the coherent excitation of multiferrons with light demonstrated here occurs at the Brillouin-zone center, multiferrons at finite wave vectors can be excited thermally.
+In ferroelectric materials, IR-active phonon branches carry nonzero angular momentum and magnetic moments~\cite{uedaChiralPhononsPolar2025}.
+Although polar modes are generally considered in the limit $\mathbf{q} = 0$, transport experiments have shown that ferrons have substantial group velocity~\cite{shenObservationFerronTransport2025, choeObservationCoherentFerrons2025}.
+Therefore, the pyrocaloric effects which arise from ferrons~\cite{tangExcitationsFerroelectricOrder2022} can be expected to have magnetocaloric complements in multiferrons.
+A thermal magnetization from multiferrons, like the thermally induced polarization from ferrons, would arise from broken rotational symmetry in the anharmonic potential at $\mathbf{q} \neq 0$.
+As propagating ferrons can transmit signals over micrometer distances~\cite{shenObservationFerronTransport2025, choeObservationCoherentFerrons2025}, they may find potential applications in information technology.
 Ferron transport can be created by electric fields and temperature gradients~\cite{tangThermoelectricPolarizationTransport2022}, whereas multiferrons could further couple to magnetic fields, opening new possibilities for creating and manipulating their transport.
+To understand the transport properties of multiferrons, further study of their behavior at finite wave vectors is therefore required.

+During the preparation of this manuscript, we became aware of a closely related study on multiferrons that was recently posted online~\cite{tangMultiferroiclikeQuasiparticlesFerroelectrics2025}.